gknox37/DLC/README.md

 - Weight Compression along z dimension
 - Image compression using clusters
 - Reduce resolution of input by 2(basically round to even/ odd numbers)
+- Change memcpy if you find a faster function?